 The Indiana University School of Medicine Department of Neurology offers two accredited fellowship programs: one focuses on clinical neurophysiology and the other focuses on behavioral neurology and neuropsychiatry.

 The one-year Clinical Neurophysiology Fellowship program fills three positions each year.
 Two of these positions focus on EEG and epilepsy, and one fellowship position focuses on EMG and neuromuscular disorders.

-The Behavioral Neurology and Neuropsychiatry Fellowship program accepts two fellows each year and offers broad exposure to a variety of conditions seen in outpatient behavioral neurology and neuropsychiatry clinics.
+The Behavioral Neurology & Neuropsychiatry Fellowship program accepts two fellows each year and offers broad exposure to a variety of conditions seen in outpatient behavioral neurology and neuropsychiatry clinics.

 Consistent with national trends, about 80 percent of IU School of Medicine neurology residency graduates pursue fellowship training and have successfully secured post-residency training at Indiana University School of Medicine and other well-respected institutions throughout the United States.

 In support of the IU School of Medicine’s tripartite mission, faculty neurologists at IU School of Medicine are deeply involved in training the next generation of physicians and investigators in neurological care and research.
 All neurology fellows train at IU School of Medicine clinical partner sites in Indianapolis.